-Now sure, many of these countries don’t have the most well managed waste management systems, in fact some of them don’t appear to have waste management systems at all.
+Now sure, many of these countries don’t have the most well-managed waste management systems, in fact, some of them don’t appear to have waste management systems at all.
 So what can you do on your travels to try and minimise this big problem?

 Easy, pick up some rubbish and put it in the bin!

 Now I would never suggest you pick up the nastiest, gooey piece of rubbish and walk 20 minutes until you find a bin.
-But if you just so happen to be near a rubbish bin and see rubbish flying around why not pick it up and put it in.
+But if you just so happen to be near a rubbish bin and see rubbish lying around why not pick it up and put it in.

-Every piece of rubbish that goes in the bin is another piece of rubbish that won’t make the water ways filthy, that won’t suffocate and kill turtles and other marine life, that won’t make people live in dirty, unhygienic communities in deplorable conditions, that won’t make you say “This area is disgusting, I never want to come back!”
+Every piece of rubbish that goes in the bin is another piece of rubbish that won’t make the waterways filthy, that won’t suffocate and kill turtles and other marine life, that won’t make people live in dirty, unhygienic communities in deplorable conditions, that won’t make you say “This area is disgusting, I never want to come back!”

-Be more like Mr Bean, stop and pick up that piece of rubbish and put it in the bin!
+Be more like Mr. Bean, stop and pick up that piece of rubbish and put it in the bin!
 You might even just start a trend amongst the locals!